Ramadan1521996/Airlinesapp/README.md

 - Unit tests

 ## Other useful features
+-Support availability to data in offline mode using room -Using MVVM architecture with Repository design pattern -Using Retrofit with RX java

 # Getting started
 ### Script
 1. Download this repository extract and open the folder
 2. Run `newproject.sh` script to create a copy with the name you want